Detesting the Snare of Idolatry

 The Lord’s people must refuse to profit from what He has judged, because coveted idolatry becomes a snare and brings destruction into the house.

-25 You shall burn the engraved images of their gods with fire.
-You shall not covet the silver or the gold that is on them, nor take it for yourself, lest you be snared in it; for it is an abomination to Yahweh your God.
+25 You must burn up the images of their gods; do not covet the silver and gold that is on them or take it for yourselves, or you will be ensnared by it; for it is detestable to the LORD your God.

 The LORD’s people must refuse to profit from what He has judged, because coveted idolatry becomes a snare and brings destruction into the house.